cece-132/futbol/README.md

   - [ ] Have implemented both inheritance and at least one module in a logical manner.
   - [ ] Can speak as to how/why inheritance and modules made sense for the given implementations, why they improve the organization of the code, and the distinction between the two.
-  - [ ] Classes, methods, and variables are well named so that they clearly communicate their purpose.
+  - [x] Classes, methods, and variables are well named so that they clearly communicate their purpose.
-  - [ ] Code is all properly indented and syntax is consistent.
+  - [x] Code is all properly indented and syntax is consistent.
   - [ ] No methods are longer than 10 lines long.
-  - [ ] Most enumerables/data structures chosen are the most efficient tool for a given job, and I can speak as to why those enumerables/data structures were chosen.
+  - [x] Most enumerables/data structures chosen are the most efficient tool for a given job, and I can speak as to why those enumerables/data structures were chosen.
   - [ ] Mocks and/or stubs are used appropriately to ensure one of the following:
     - [ ] Testing is more robust (i.e., testing methods that might not otherwise be tested due to factors like randomness or user input)
     - [ ] testing is more efficient (i.e., not reading a full CSV file every time you call a method for a test), or that classes can be tested without relying on functionality from other classes.
     - [ ] Students are able to speak as to how mocks and/or stubs are fulfilling the above conditions.
-    - [ ] Spec harness runs in 5 seconds or less.
-  - [ ] Document and implement a code review process throughout the project whereby comments on pull requests are addressed before PRs are merged.
+  - [x] Document and implement a code review process throughout the project whereby comments on pull requests are addressed before PRs are merged.
-  - [ ] Commits are made in small chunks of functionality.
+  - [x] Commits are made in small chunks of functionality.
-  - [ ] Use pull requests/github issues
+  - [x] Use pull requests/github issues

 ## Learning Goals
   - Build classes with single responsibilities.